 11. Get 8 hours sleep.
 Sleeping more results in better health in all aspects of your life and it will reduce property management stress.
 You can use an app like Headspace or Slumber to guide you.
 It’s life-changing!

 12. Trust accounting matters!
 In New Zealand, trust accounting is not required but it is accepted best practice for professional property managers worldwide.
 If you aren’t already operating a trust (I know, I know many of you already are!) then perhaps 2020 is the time to change.

 13. Become a lifelong learner.
 Change is inevitable and continuing to learn and upskill yourself and your team will keep you fresh and on top of the game.
 Plan to attend some real estate conferences subscribe to some property management blogs or register to be part of our Group Coaching programme.

 14. Drink less alcohol.
 We all like a drink at the end of a hard day.
 In 2018, however, a new study published in The Lancet concluded that there is no safe level of alcohol consumption.
 Any amount, even just one, results in a loss of healthy life.

 Finally, be sure to print and posterise your office with all your property management goals.
 This will hopefully help you to keep on track.

 Rueben is a consultant at Hamish Turner & Associates.
 He is an entrepreneur with 20 years of business experience in a number of sectors.
 In the past decade, Rueben has worked in a handful of technology startups (e.g. Timely) in the area of digital sales and marketing.
-In addition, he has run a social media marketing agency since 2013 providing social media services and digital marketing services in the real estate sector in NZ and the founder of Dunedin Property Management
+In addition, he has run a social media marketing agency since 2013 specialising in social media services and digital marketing services in the real estate sector in NZ and the founder of Dunedin Property Management

 You can check out more about his background and follow his VLOG on his Linkedin profile.